ironvietman/fiberscore/README.md

 # Fiberscore

-FiberScore (template-based detection method used to detect linear objects in cells) Implemeted in MatLab as part of my masters thesis.
+the fiberScore algorithm is template-based detection method used to detect linear objects.
+It is mplemeted in MatLab as part of my masters thesis.
+This branch adds some image enhancements before applying the fiberscore algorithm.

 ## Installation